-"Nonresident student" means a child of school age, pursuant to Kansas law, student-who is enrolled and in attendance at or seeking to enroll and attend a school located in a district where such student is not a resident.
+"Nonresident student" means a student who is enrolled and in attendance at or seeking to enroll and attend a school located in a district where such student is not a resident.
 "Parent" means and includes natural parents, adoptive parents, stepparents, and foster parents.
 "Person acting as parent" means: